people-os/open-office-bot/README.md

 The realm value is just the domain pointing to your Zulip instance.

-_NOTE: It is recommended that you disable the "Send email notifications for new logsin to my account" for this profile to avoid being spammed._
+_NOTE: It is recommended that you disable all the notifications for this account to not get spammed by activity_

 ## Development